cepsadigital/.github/.github/ISSUE_TEMPLATE/minor_release_template.md

 ---
-name: Minor Release
+name: "Minor Release"
-about: New Minor Release for your project.
+about: "New Minor Release for your project"
 title: "Release X"
-labels: 'release, minor'
+labels: "release, minor"
 ---

 ## What?